fgcsl/file_tagger/README.md

 - Command-Line Interface: Access the tool through a user-friendly command-line interface, allowing for quick and efficient interaction.

+### Prerequisites
+Before running the script, ensure that you have the following:

+- MySQL server installed and running.
+- Correct MySQL username and password.

 ### Getting Started
 1. Set Up Database:

 - Create a new MySQL database.
 - Set a username and password for the database.
 - Edit the init.sql and conn.sh file with your MySQL username and password.
-- Create and edit ~/.my.cnf file
+- open the ~/.my.cnf file in a text editor, Replace `<db_user>` and `<db_password>` with your actual MySQL database username and password.

 2. Run SQL Script: Execute the SQL script to set up the necessary database structure.